webqit/webflo/site/docs/concepts/routing.md

 #### Universal Handlers

-Universal handlers (`handler.js`) are handlers declared without any layer binding.
+Universal route handlers (`handler.js`) are handlers declared without any layer binding.
 They represent the default handler for a route.
 And they imply logic that can run anywhere in the client-server stack.
 They execute wherever no layer-specific handler exists for the current layer, making them perfect for universal logic.

 ```js